Skip to main content

 Eases mental load

-Creates clarity for morning
+Creates clarity for the morning

-Encourages true prioritization
+Encourages realistic prioritization

-Builds a calming routine
+Builds a calming nighttime routine

 🕯️ How to Make It a Gentle Habit